chrisallmark/madworld/README.md

 terraform apply
 ```

-Findally configure your application by declaring the following variables in your deployment environment:
+Finally, configure your application by declaring the following variables in your deployment environment:

 ```
 AWS_ACCESS_KEY_ID = "..."